Courses

 SPAN 301 — Spanish Composition & Conversation

-A prerequisite to other 300- and 400-level courses in Spanish, this class provides intensive composition and conversation practice through the discussion and analysis of texts, podcasts, and films produced by authors and filmmakers from different national and cultural backgrounds.
+A prerequisite to other 300- and 400-level courses in Spanish, this class provides composition and conversation practice through the discussion and analysis of texts, podcasts, and films produced by authors and filmmakers from different national and cultural backgrounds.
 The goal is to expand the students command of Spanish grammar and vocabulary, to develop their communicative and rhetorical skills as well as their fluency and pronunciation, and to reflect critically on the experiences of Spanish-speaking communities across the world.
 Five hours per week, including two Practicum sessions.

 Prerequisite: Students must complete a language placement exam or SPAN 202 or SPAN 216 or have Spanish AP credit to enroll in this course.
 Students who have taken or placed into any higher level SPAN course may not earn language credit for SPAN 301.